 Anil Pal is a seasoned software engineer with over 16 years of Java development experience.

-Anil started his career out as Unix programmer, slinging C-code, writing shell scripts, and teaching others how to use Unix back when Unix was still a toddler.
-Anil’s expertise in Unix, C, and C++ allowed him to become a Member of Technical Staff at ATT / Bell labs.
-During his tenure at Bell Labs, Anil led the creation of software tools that simulated network traffic, in particular...
+Anil started his career as a Unix programmer, slinging C-code, writing shell scripts, and teaching others how to use Unix back when Unix was still a toddler.
+Anil’s expertise in Unix, C, and C++ allowed him to become a member of Technical Staff at ATT / Bell labs.
+During his tenure at Bell Labs, Anil led the creation of software tools that simulated network traffic, in particular,...